-Key Considerations for Requesting Additional Shares Under the 2014 Plan
+Key Considerations for Requesting Additional Shares Under the Plan Amendment

-Upon a review of the remaining shares available for grant under our 2014 Plan and the anticipated need for future equity award issuances, the Board approved the 2014 Plan Restatement and the share pool authorized for issuance thereunder to ensure that we have sufficient equity plan capacity to continue to provide our eligible employees and directors with appropriate equity options, share appreciation rights, restricted share awards, restricted share units, performance share units and other share-based incentives.
-With respect to the increase in the number of Ordinary Shares available for issuance under the 2014 Plan pursuant to the 2014 Plan Restatement, the Board considered the following factors:
+Upon a review of the remaining shares available for grant under our 2014 Plan and the anticipated need for future equity award issuances, the Board approved the Plan Amendment, subject to shareholder approval, to ensure that we have sufficient equity plan capacity to continue to provide our eligible service employees and non-employee directors with appropriate share options, share appreciation rights, restricted share awards, restricted share units, performance share units and other share-based incentives.
+With respect to the requested increase in the Plan Amendment, the Board considered the following factors:

-- Number of ordinary shares available for grant under the 2014 Plan: As of March 31, 2023, 403,819 Ordinary Shares remained reserved and available for future grants under the 2014 Plan.
-There are no shares available to grant under prior incentive plans. - Burn rate: In 2020, 2021 and 2022, the Company's burn rate was approximately 1.9%, 4.1% and 5.2%, respectively, resulting in an average annual burn rate of 3.7% over the three-year period.
-Based on the Company's analysis of burn rates for peer companies, and feedback from independent specialists in executive compensation, the Company believes that its 2020-2022 burn rates are reasonably consistent with market practice. - Overhang: The Company's overhang is defined as the total options, performance share units and restricted share units outstanding as a percentage of all Ordinary Shares outstanding.
-As of March 31, 2023, the Company had an overhang of 16.7%, comprised of 5,150,690 options, 337,250 performance share units and 2,434,896 restricted share units, and based on 47,546,673 Ordinary Shares outstanding.
-Based on the Company's analysis of overhang for peer companies, and feedback from independent specialists in executive compensation, the Company believes that its overhang is reasonably consistent with market practice.
+- Number of ordinary shares available for grant under the 2014 Plan: As of March 31, 2024, 1,115,146 Ordinary Shares remained reserved and available for future grants under the 2014 Plan.
+There are no shares available for grants under prior incentive plans. - Burn rate: In 2021, 2022 and 2023, the Company's burn rate was approximately 4.1%, 5.2% and 3.9%, respectively, resulting in an average annual burn rate of 4.4% over the three-year period.
+The burn rate increased in 2022 based on the expansion of our workforce to support regulatory approvals and commercial manufacturing.
+Following the U.S. regulatory approval for HEMGENIX in the fourth quarter of 2022, the burn rate declined, and we expect this trend to continue in 2024.
+Based on the Company's analysis of burn rates for peer companies, and feedback from independent specialists in executive compensation, the Company believes that its 2021-2023 burn rates are reasonably consistent with market practice.

+Overhang: The Company's overhang is defined as the total options, performance share units and restricted share units outstanding as a percentage of all Ordinary Shares outstanding.
+As of March 31, 2024, the Company had an overhang of 18.0%, comprised of options to purchase 5,821,909 shares, 205,520 performance share units (assuming target performance) and 2,707,528 restricted share units, and based on 48,492,357 Ordinary Shares outstanding as of the same date.
+Based on the Company's analysis of overhang for peer companies, and feedback from independent compensation specialists, the Company believes that its overhang is reasonably consistent with market practice.

-Summary of 2014 Plan Restatement
+Summary of the 2014 Plan

-Pursuant to the 2014 Plan Restatement, the Company may grant incentive share options, non-statutory share options, share appreciation rights, restricted share awards, restricted share units, performance share units and other share-based awards.
-This summary is not intended to be complete and is qualified in its entirety by the full text of the 2014 Plan Restatement, which is attached to this proxy statement as "Appendix A."
+Pursuant to the 2014 Plan, the Company may grant incentive share options, non-statutory share options, share appreciation rights, restricted share awards, restricted share units, performance share units and other share-based awards.
+This summary is not intended to be complete and is qualified in its entirety by the full text of the 2014 Plan, which is attached to this proxy statement as "Appendix B."